MicrosoftDocs/winrt-api/windows.ui.xaml.media/xamllight.md

     protected override void OnDisconnected(UIElement oldElement)
     {
         // OnDisconnected is called when there are no more target UIElements on the screen.
-The CompositionLight should be disposed when no longer required. if (CompositionLight != null)
+        // The CompositionLight should be disposed when no longer required.
+        // For SDK 15063, see Remarks.
+        if (CompositionLight != null)
         {
             CompositionLight.Dispose();